kevin-raina/todo-cli/README.md

-A keyboard-driven todo CLI written in C++, inspired by Taskwarrior.
+A todo CLI written in C++, inspired by Taskwarrior.

 Supports adding, listing, modifying, and deleting tasks with: